 Volume.
 Total retail gallons sold in the six months ended February 28, 2003 were 243.3 million, an increase of 34.1 million over the 209.2 million gallons sold in the six months ended February 28, 2002.
-Of the \$34.1 million increase, \$10.7 million reflects the benefits of the volume added through acquisitions and \$23.4 million is due to more favorable weather conditions in some of Heritage's areas of operations, offset by warmer than normal weather conditions in other areas of operations.
+The increase in volume reflects the benefits of the volume added through acquisitions and from more favorable weather conditions in some of Heritage's areas of operations, offset by warmer than normal weather conditions in other areas of operations.
 Heritage also sold approximately 53.0 million wholesale gallons in the six months ended February 28, 2003, a decrease of 0.5 million gallons from the 53.5 million wholesale gallons sold in the six months ended February 28, 2002.
 U.S. wholesale gallons decreased 0.1 million gallons to 10.4 million gallons and the foreign volumes of MP Energy Partnership decreased 0.4 million gallons to 42.6 million for the six months ended February 28, 2003.

 Revenues.
-Total revenues for the six months ended February 28, 2003 were 363.3 million, an increase of 71.3 million, as compared to 292.0 million in the six months ended February 28, 2002.
-The current period's domestic retail propane revenues increased \$61.2 million to \$296.8 million as compared to the prior year's revenues of \$235.6 million of which \$41.6 million was due to increased retail volumes and \$19.6 million was due to higher selling prices in the current period.
+Total revenues for the six months ended February 28, 2003 were \$502.5 million, an increase of \$110.8 million, as compared to \$391.7 million in the six months ended February 28, 2002.
+The current period's domestic retail propane revenues increased \$61.2 million to \$296.8 million as compared to the prior year's revenues of \$235.6 million primarily due to increased retail volumes and higher selling prices in the current period.
 The U.S. wholesale revenues increased to \$6.7 million, as compared to \$6.3 million for the six-month period ended February 28, 2002, due to higher selling prices.
 Foreign revenues increased \$4.0 million for the six months ended February 28, 2003 to \$24.8 million as compared to \$20.8 million for the six months ended February 28, 2002, also as a result of higher selling prices.
-The net liquids marketing activity conducted through Resources increased \$2.7 million to \$1.1 million as compared to the prior year's activity of \$(1.6) million due to more favorable movement in the product prices in the first quarter of fiscal year 2003, offset by the second quarter decrease.
+The liquids marketing activity conducted through Resources increased \$42.2 million to \$140.3 million as compared to the prior year's revenues of \$98.1 million due to an increase in the number and volumes of contracts sold, more favorable market conditions related to colder winter temperatures and higher propane selling prices in the current period.
 Other domestic revenues increased \$3.1 million to \$33.9 million as compared to \$30.8 million in the prior year as a result of acquisitions.